-Operating Divisions will seek the best value for the purchase and attempt to combine like purchases for cost centers under the division's control and will ensure that the purchase supports the mission of the division.
+Operating Division staff should make all reasonable efforts to purchase goods and services under for cost centers under the division's control, and will ensure that the purchase supports the mission of the division.

-The Procurement Services Division Director may, for strategic purchasing reasons, direct all purchases of a specific nature (for example, office supplies or industrial supplies) to one or more specific vendors regardless of the individual or aggregate purchasing volume.
+Board approved contracts.
+In the event a contract is not available or able to be utilized, staff will purchases of a specific nature (for example; office supplies or industrial supplies) to one or more specific vendors regardless of the individual or aggregate purchasing volume.